 - Some schools are adopting restorative approaches to dealing with conflict, which can manage and help prevent relationship-damaging incidents.
 See, for example, this case study on restorative approaches in a Hull primary school, which includes some key questions to help guide the restorative process.

-If children show significant and ongoing problems with their relationships, discuss this with your pastoral lead and SENCO to problem-solve what might help.
+If children show significant and ongoing problems with their relationships, discuss this with your pastoral lead and additional learning needs lead to problem-solve what might help.
 When a child continues to struggle, it can be helpful for parents and staff to discuss how they might work together to help the child learn good relationship-based skills.